Darla Records: Background

-Since 1993, Darla has been a label and distributor.
+The Little Darla Has A Treat For You semi-quarterly compilation series features artists and labels Darla Records works with closely, and is very popular.
+This series was named as a parody of the Little Debbie snack treats' slogan.
 Darla started selling music online in 1996.
-In February 2007, American webzine Somewhere Cold voted Darla record label of the year on their 2006 Somewhere Cold Awards Hall of Fame. in 2009, Darla began offering digital downloads from their own website.
+In February 2007, readers of and journalists from the American webzine Somewhere Cold voted Darla as the record label of the year on their 2006 Somewhere Cold Awards Hall of Fame. in 2009, Darla began offering digital downloads from their own website.
 James Agren and Chandra Tobey run Darla Records from a 1250 sqft barn on their avocado and cherimoya farm in the hills of north San Diego county.